 Small employers can pay an hourly minimum wage and make up the minimum compensation balance with employee tips and/or payments toward an employee's medical benefits plan.

-To use tips to make up the balance of minimum compensation, the tips must be (1) actually received by the employee and (2) reported to the Internal Revenue Service.
+To use tips to make up the balance of minimum compensation, the tips must be (a) actually received by the employee and (b) reported to the Internal Revenue Service.

-Note: At time of hire, employers must provide employees with a "Notice of Employment Information", including information on the employer's tip policy.
-The Notice of Employment Information is required by the Wage Theft Ordinance.
+Note: At time of hire, employers must provide employees with a "Notice of Employment Information", including information on the employer's tip policy; The Seattle Office of Labor Standards (last updated 10/25/16, 12/21/2017; 12/21/18) Notice of Employment Information is required by the Wage Theft Ordinance.
 For more information, see our Notice of Employment Information templates.